 - Improve asset utilization through sharing.
 Big rigs sit idle or deadhead empty as much as 50 percent of the time.
 Passenger vehicle utilization is even lower.
 This means that we are manufacturing lots of assets that are not being efficiently utilized.
 Uber and Lyft have jumped into the gap, but there are still plenty of opportunities to use digital tracking, sharing, and scheduling to improve asset utilization.
 The sharing economy is steadily picking up steam, with winners already including Airbnb (rooms), Mobike (bicycles), Bird (electric scooters), and Chegg (books).
 If you are an aspiring entrepreneur, it’s easy to see a wealth of additional opportunities in this space.

 - Replace physical products with energy-saving digital ones.
 Whole products and industries have been replaced, including digital cameras in place of film and streaming in place of DVDs.
 This not only reduces physical waste, but it makes things much better in the process and adds value to customers.
 For example, connected digital sensors and devices, now called the Internet of Things (IoT), already enhance common physical devices including appliances, vehicles, and homes to help us manage the environment.
 The potential here is still huge.
+However, it’s important to understand what the IoT security challenges are and stay informed to keep up with the changing world.

 Despite all these opportunities, the environment that I’m most concerned about is the entrepreneurial one.
 We need change, but passionate and educated entrepreneurs are a natural resource that is in short supply.
 Will you take up the challenge?